-This week I’m sharing why it’s important that we stay connected in the workplace and how to make that happen in pandemic times.
+This week I’m sharing why it’s important that we enhance connections at work and how to make that happen in pandemic times.

 Think about it, if people feel disconnected then they get stressed and fed up, they feel undervalued, struggle to cope or feel isolated.
 If that happens how will that impact how they feel about their job or their manager?